-Foot drop refers to a condition where a person is unable to lift the front part of their foot to the proper angle when walking.
+Foot drop refers to a condition when a person is unable to lift the front part of their foot to the proper angle when walking.
 A wide range of diseases can cause foot drop, including multiple sclerosis (MS).

-Foot drop is not a disease itself, but the effect of an underlying problem.
+Foot drop is not a disease itself, but rather the effect of an underlying problem.
 This problem may be anatomical, muscular, or neurological in origin.

 Foot drop results from weakness of the peroneal muscles (which are responsible for movement) or dysfunction of the peroneal nerve (which stimulates the muscles).
 If an individual has foot drop, their foot may appear to hang down or drag.
 They may also scuff their foot on the ground when they are walking, which can result in discomfort or accidents.

 Fortunately, treatments are available for foot drop, including physical therapy, self-management strategies, assistive devices, and surgery.

 Although there are no published studies to confirm its prevalence, foot drop is a commonly observed symptom in MS.

 Foot drop can affect one foot (unilateral) only or both feet (bilateral).